Spherical varieties and non-ordinary families of cohomology classes: Setup

-Similarly defining $\mathcal{P}^{G}_{\lambda, \mathcal{O}}$, then $(\mathcal{P}^{G}_{\lambda, \mathcal{O}})^{\vee}$ is isomorphic to the \textit{minimal} admissible lattice in $V_{\lambda}$.
+Similarly defining $\mathcal{P}^{G}_{\lambda, \mathcal{O}}$, then $(\mathcal{P}^{G}_{\lambda, \mathcal{O}})^{\vee}$ is isomorphic to the minimal admissible lattice in $V^{G}_{\lambda}$.

-\subsubsection{Cohomology of locally symmetric spaces}
+\subsection{Cohomology of locally symmetric spaces}

 As in \cite{loeffler2021spherical} we fix a neat prime-to-$p$ level group $K^{p}$ and for an open compact subgroup $U \subset G(\mathbb{Z}_{p})$ let $Y_{G}(U)$ denote the locally symmetric space of level $K^{p}U$.
-We let $H^{i}(Y_{G}(U), \mathscr{F})$ refer to one of the following cohomology theories on $Y_{G}$: \begin{itemize} \item Betti cohomology of the locally symmetric space $Y_{G}(U)$ viewed as a real manifold, with coefficients in a locally constant sheaf $\mathscr{F}$. \end{itemize} Suppose now that $Y_{G}$ admits a Shimura datum with reflex field $E$. \begin{itemize} \item \'etale cohomology of $\bar{Y}_{G}(U)_{\bar{\mathbb{Q}}}$ with coefficients in a lisse \'etale sheaf $\mathscr{F}$. \item Let $\Sigma$ be a sufficiently large finite set of primes containing those dividing $p$.
-We consider the \'etale cohomology of an integral model $Y_{G}(U)_{\Sigma}$ of $Y_{G}(U)$ defined over $\mathcal{O}_{E}[\Sigma^{-1}]$ with coefficients in $\mathscr{F}$.
-Here we assume the Shimura datum is of Hodge type. \end{itemize}
+We consider the following cohomology theories: \begin{itemize} \item Betti cohomology of the locally symmetric space $Y_{G}(U)$ viewed as a real manifold, with coefficients in a locally constant sheaf $\mathscr{F}$, denoted for $i \geq 0$ by